incjung/cl-swagger-codegen/README.md

 A [Swagger CodeGen](http://swagger.io/swagger-codegen/) is to build a client easier and consume a Swagger-defined APIs.

+We can find a various of [codegen](https://github.com/swagger-api/swagger-codegen) for swagger.
+BUT, WE CAN NOT find any CL generates.

 With cl-swagger-codegen, you can generates client stub code of common lisp.
  * For creating client stub code, [cl-mustache](https://github.com/kanru/cl-mustache) which is template renderer is used.
  * For HTTP communication, [drakma](https://github.com/edicl/drakma) which is HTTP client in common lisp is used.